silashatfield/web-invoice/readme.txt

 * Prefill customer information using the WordPress user list
 * Send invoice notifications to customers with a secured link back to the web invoice
 * Send invoice reminders to customers with a secured link back to the web invoice
-* Accept credit card payment via Authorize.net or MerchantPlus NaviGate
+* Accept credit card payment via PayPal Payflow, Authorize.net or MerchantPlus NaviGate
-* Moneybookers, AlertPay, Google Checkout (Sponsored by Aaron Petz, http://aaronpetz.com) or PayPal available if you don't have a credit card processing account
+* Moneybookers, AlertPay, Google Checkout or PayPal available if you don't have a credit card processing account
-* Setup recurring billing using Authorize.net's ARB (Automatic Recurring Billing) feature, Google Checkout Subscriptions (Sponsored by Sean Ham, http://consulting.dynamisart.com) or Moneybookers
+* Setup recurring billing using Authorize.net's ARB (Automatic Recurring Billing) feature, Google Checkout Subscriptions or Moneybookers
 * Force web invoice pages to be viewed in SSL mode
 * Archive old invoices
 * Easily use old invoices as templates for new ones